 Of the country’s population of 84 million, about 50 million are at risk of and need treatment for neglected tropical diseases (NTDs).
 But people on the ground have been working tirelessly to protect communities.

-One of the NTDs Sightsavers treats in the DRC is lymphatic filariasis (LF), a leading cause of physical disability.
+One of the NTDs Sightsavers treats in the DRC is lymphatic filariasis (LF).
 The latest figures from the World Health Organization (WHO) suggest that there are 120 million people infected with LF worldwide, and in 2017 an estimated 42.6 million people in the DRC needed treatment for it.

-Transmitted via mosquito bite, LF affects the lymphatic system and can cause painful disfigurement and swelling of various body parts.
+Transmitted via mosquito bite, LF can result in an altered lymphatic system and the abnormal enlargement of body parts.
+This is painful and leads to permanent physical changes.
 These debilitating symptoms can mean people are unable to work, and the associated stigma can have a devastating impact on those affected, as well as their families and communities.